The season opened once again with the Queen’s Park Sports at

 Campbell got the fourth with a free kick off the underside of the bar.
 The other scorers are not known.

 On Saturday 23 February, there was a trial match for the following Saturday’s Scotland v England game.
-Charles Campbell, James Richmond, Tom Highet, Billy McKinnon and Harry McNeil were selected for the Scotland side that was to secure an emphatic 7-2 victory over the Auld Enemy at Hampden Park.
-Harry McNeil scored twice in the match and Billy McKinnon was also on the scoresheet.
+Charles Campbell, James Richmond, Tom Highet, Willie McKinnon and Harry McNeil were selected for the Scotland side that was to secure an emphatic 7-2 victory over the Auld Enemy at Hampden Park.
+Harry McNeil scored twice in the match and Willie Mackinnon was also on the scoresheet.

-On Saturday 9 March, Queen’s Park travelled to Kilmarnock to take on an Ayrshire Association representative side in aid of the Kilmarnock Fever Hospital and Infirmary.
+On Saturday 9 March, Queen’s Park travelled to Kilmarnock to take on an Ayrshire Association representative side in aid of Kilmarnock Infirmary and Fever Hospital.
 The afternoon was miserably wet “rendering the ground a puddle, especially near the goals where the tussles occurred”.
 Queen’s Park won 2-0.
 Both goals were scored by James Richmond late in the match.

 A week later, Vale of Leven visited

 for a game that had been anticipated with great interest.
-12,000 spectators attended the match – an
+Some 12,000 spectators attended the match, an

 being without goalkeeper John Dickson who had been confined to his house with a